megfault/aDTN-python/README.md

 Replace `<filename>` with something you can remember.
 This will create one key and place it in the data/keys/ directory, with the name `<key_name>.key`.
 Then share the key with a friend - they should store it in the same directory and use the same network configuration (ESSID, channel) to be able to exchange messages with you.

+### Running aDTN

+To run the aDTN node, execute:

+    python3 aDTN.py <bs> <sf> <iface> <data_store>

+A brief explanation of the arguments:

+* `<bs>`: batch size, the number of packets you want to send in each batch
+* `<sf>`: the interval, in seconds, between sending two batches
+* `<iface>`: the wireless interface you have set up for running in ICSS mode
+* `<data_store>`: the name of the database file where to store the aDTN traffic (in the `data/` directory)

+What will happen now: every `<sf>` seconds, your aDTN node will send `<bs>` packets it has in the sending pool.
+The sending pool is refilled automatically with encrypted versions of the stored messages that most "deserve" to be broadcast next.
+If you are curious, the heuristic is to retransmit first the messages that have been received the least number of times.
+In case of a tie, then those that have been sent the least number of times are broadcast first, and finally those that have been not been sent for the longest time.

 ### Sending messages